mangdangroboticsclub/MiniPupperDocs/docs/index.rst

 About MangDang Technology Co., Limited
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Founded in 2020, MangDang specializes in the research, development, and production of robot products that make people's lives better.
-MangDang is headquartered in  `Hong Kong Science Park <https://www.hkstp.org/en/directory/material-and-precision-engineering/mangdang-technology-colimited>`_.
+MangDang is headquartered in Hong Kong.
 We are a global team with members from many countries and regions.

-We are all dreamers, and we look forward to connecting talents worldwide and innovating together to perform splendid times!

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1
     :caption: Guide

     guide/Features